-Having whistleblowing procedures and whistleblower protection in place is a question of good management and a means of putting into practice the principle of accountability.
+Viewed in this way, having whistleblowing procedures and whistleblower protection in place is simply a question of good management and a means of putting into practice the principle of accountability.
 They contribute to improving the diligence, integrity and responsibility of an organisation.

-Rules on whistleblowing are included in the Staff Regulations (articles 22a and 22b) and are applicable also to the Agency staff subject to these rules.
-They complement the general principle of loyalty to the European Union, the obligation to assist and provide advice to superiors (Article 21) as well as the rules on how to deal with orders which are considered to be irregular or likely to give rise to serious difficulties (Article 21a).
+It is against this background that rules on whistleblowing were adopted and included in the Staff Regulations (Articles 22a and 22b)1 in 2004.
+They complement the general principle of loyalty to the European Union, the obligation to assist and tender advice to superiors (Article

+Articles 22a and 22b of the SR are applicable by analogy to temporary agents and contract agents, pursuant to Articles 11 and 81 of the CEOS.

+21), as well as the rules on how to deal with orders which are considered to be irregular or likely to give rise to serious difficulties (Article 21a).

 While these rules have already triggered a number of significant investigations by the European Anti-Fraud Office (OLAF), some staff may be reticent to make full use of the whistleblowing procedure, because of a fear of negative repercussions on their reputation or career.
-As part of the Agency's duty to have regard for the interests of officials ("devoir de sollicitude"), it is necessary to ensure that members of staff who report serious wrongdoings or concerns in good faith are afforded the utmost confidentiality and greatest degree of protection against any retaliation as a result of their whistleblowing.
+As part of the duty of the Agency for the Cooperation of Energy Regulators (hereafter referred to as the 'Agency') to have regard for the interests of staff members ('devoir de sollicitude'), it is necessary to ensure that members of staff who report serious wrongdoings or concerns in good faith are afforded the utmost confidentiality and greatest degree of protection against any retaliation as a result of their whistleblowing.

-As whistleblowing arrangements are widely recognised as an important tool to detect fraud, corruption and serious irregularities, it is important that staff fully understand the types of situations where the obligation to "blow the whistle" applies, and to whom they should address their concerns.
-Providing guidance on this issue is part of the Agency's overall ethics policy, which aims inter alia at clarifying the rules regarding professional ethics in the $Agency^3$ .
+As whistleblowing arrangements are widely recognised as an important tool to detect fraud, corruption and serious irregularities, it is important that staff fully understands the types of situations where the obligation to 'blow the whistle' applies, and to whom they should address their concerns.
+Providing guidance on this issue is part of the Agency's overall ethics policy, which aims, inter alia, at clarifying the rules regarding professional ethics in the Agency2.

-Accordingly, the Agency has issued the following guidelines, based on a template of the European Commission agreed to with OLAF.
+Accordingly, the Agency issues the following guidelines, in agreement with OLAF.